Advocating for Atlanta Police and Firefighters in Overtime Pay Issues

 - For fire personnel, the overtime hours are calculated as 10.6 hours x the number of workdays in the work period.

 - For law enforcement personnel, the overtime hours are calculated as 8.55 hours x the number of workdays in the work period.

 - A state or local government agency may substitute cash with compensatory time of one and one-half hours for each overtime hour you worked, up to 480 hours of accrued compensatory time that you can use on the dates you request unless it would unduly disrupt your employer’s operations.

 Fire protection personnel include firefighters, paramedics, emergency medical technicians (EMTs), rescue workers, ambulance personnel and hazardous materials workers.
 Regardless of the number of nonexempt tasks you perform, you are considered fire protection personnel if you meet the DOL definition.
-You are not considered exempt law enforcement personnel if you engage in at least 20 percent nonexempt activities within a work period.

 Get help with the special employment issues affecting firefighters and police officers